Nagarjuna0806/Final-Project/README.md

 # Final-Project
-Evaluate Deep Learning modules for phishing detection
+This project builds and evaluates three deep learning architectures for detecting phishing emails